 - Fresh-Frozen: tissue is frozen twice and packaged without solution to -80° C.

 - Fresh: not frozen, maintains maximum cellular viability.

 - Allograft quadriceps, patellar, Achilles, hamstring, and anterior and posterior tibialis tendons.

 - Sterilization: ethylene oxide or gamma irradiation can reduce risk of infection, but may weaken grafts.
-Gamma irradiation doses >3.0 Mrad, which are necessary to kill viruses, have detrimental effects on graft strength
+Low-dose (1.0 Mrad-1.2 Mrad) gamma irradiation of bone-patellar-tendon-allograft has been shown to produce a 20% decrease in graft stiffness.
+Gamma irradiation doses >3.0 Mrad are necessary to kill viruses.

 - Preservation: Structural properties of deep-frozen (-80°C) or freeze-dried grafts are not significantly different from those of fresh grafts.